pyeventsourcing/eventsourcing/docs/topics/projections.rst

 .. subscriber and one view?)

 ..
 Todo: So something for a view to maintain its position in the sequence,
-.. perhaps version the view updates (event sourced or snapshots) if there
+.. perhaps version the view updates (event-sourced or snapshots) if there
 .. are no transactions, or use a dedicated table if there are transactions.